top of page

 Historical Consultant: Jennifer Wells, JD/PhD

-COMPANION PIECES
+COMPANION PIECE

 The performance art piece The Villainy You Teach was created by theatre dybbuk in the winter of 2023 as a companion piece to The Merchant of Venice (Annotated), or In Sooth I Know Not Why I Am So Sad.
 Villainy also explores The Merchant of Venice through the durational performance of a Shylock monologue repeated throughout a stylized reading of the play.
 Its inaugural performance was presented in collaboration with Los Angeles Contemporary Exhibitions and the Philosophical Research Society on March 2, 2023 in the library at the Philosophical Research Society.
+It toured alongside The Merchant of Venice (Annotated) as part of our residencies program to Coronado, CA, San Francisco, CA, Portland, OR, and Washington, D.C.

 LEARNING RESOURCES